5 An Example SimPy Model

 random gives us access to stochastic sampling from probability distributions

-5.2 g Class
+5.2 g class

 Remember - the g Class stores our global parameter values for the model so we can easily change aspects of the model to test scenarios.